afrind/draft-frindell-moq-mush/draft-frindell-moq-mush.md

 ### Cryority

-This header is sent by the Chairs if someone brings up a priority discussion in the middle of discussing something else, derailing working group progress for 2-5 weeks.
+This header is sent by the Chairs if someone brings up a priority discussion in the middle of discussing something else.

 ### Delivery-Mode